This post was originally published on February 7, 2016 and updated August 4, 2020.

 For a physical classroom experience, for example, the instructor will often want to view a student’s screen, sometimes following a request for assistance, and at other times, will just want to circulate around the class and glance over a student’s shoulder, all without involving other class members.
 This is something that web conferencing can’t do.
 Furthermore, conferencing requires the student to initiate screen sharing that takes away the instructor’s absolute control of the situation.
-The biggest challenge however comes when trying to create and provision the computing environments needed for technical training sessions where participants need to learn to use enterprise systems, administration or development tools through hands-on experience.
+The biggest challenge, however, comes when trying to create and provision the computing environments needed for technical training sessions where participants need to learn to use enterprise systems, administration or development tools through hands-on experience.
 This takes a tremendous amount of time and resources when organizing either a physical or virtual classroom.
 Beyond this, the instructor may encounter problems once the class has started that may require environment changes like configuration tweaks, adding servers or provisioning more memory.

 Addressing the Primary Problems

-CloudShare’s online training solution powers thousands of software training sessions each month, from large-scale events to impromptu meetups and online virtual classes.
+CloudShare’s cloud-based training solution powers thousands of software training sessions each month, from large-scale events to impromptu meetups and online virtual classes.
 Instructors are able to roll out virtual classrooms in minutes through the CloudShare platform.

-CloudShare is a dedicated cloud based training platform that addresses not just hardware logistics but all the complexities of training infrastructure.
+CloudShare is a dedicated cloud-based training platform that addresses not just hardware logistics but all the complexities of training infrastructure.
 Tasks that would take many man-days of work can be rolled out in record time.

 Virtual training environments are prepared and fired up in a matter of minutes complete with all the necessary training configuration.
-Prior to a training session, instructors log in to the CloudShare platform and build one master virtual environment using CloudShare’s gallery of pre-configured virtual machine templates.
+Prior to a training session, instructors login to the CloudShare platform and build one master virtual environment using CloudShare’s gallery of pre-configured virtual machine templates.
 Alternatively, training environments can be created from scratch by uploading customized virtual machines to a new or existing CloudShare environment, or by selecting a standalone server and virtual machines, also available within the template library.

 The master environment and each student environment reside on their own private network.
-The instructor has the ability to adjust the RAM, disk storage and CPU for each individual machine within an active environment, at all times.
+The instructor has the ability to adjust the RAM, disk storage, and CPU for each individual machine within an active environment, at all times.
 He or she has full control over the hardware and networking configuration and can define any network topology, as needed.
 Either way, the instructor can run any instance of the environment, install any additional software required and scale up or down classroom resources without depending on external infrastructure support personnel.

 To accompany a training course, there is often a need to provide for additional materials.
 Cloudshare offers instructors the option of incorporating training material links into the environment.
 In this way, all coursework is sent to students in one instance and sharing is simplified.